Mental Health in Schools Working Group: terms of reference

 Remit

-The remit of the Group is to:
+The group's remit is to:

 - consider relevant findings about children and young people’s mental health, including, but not limited to, the Health and Wellbeing Census and Behaviour in Scottish Schools.
 This will include sharing insights with the JSB and taking action where appropriate